Yiu-dororong/RAG-chatbot/README.md

 # Follow up

-There sereval things can be improved that I would like to address.
+There are sereval things can be improved that I would like to address.

 LLM configuration: I don't suggest to tune the ```temperature```, but one may change ```top_k``` and ```top_k``` and so on.